pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 ![push-thanos-receive.png](/media/push-thanos-receive.png)

-### Deploy the monitoring component of a TiDB cluster
+### Deploy TidbMonitor

-1. According to the Kubernetes cluster of the TiDB cluster, set the following environment variables:
+1. According to the Kubernetes cluster that the TiDB cluster is deployed in, set the following environment variables:

     - `cluster_name`: the TiDB cluster name.
     - `cluster_namespace`: the TiDB cluster namespace.